2023 Dubai Tennis Championships

 The 2023 Dubai Tennis Championships (also known as the Dubai Duty Free Tennis Championships for sponsorship reasons) was a professional ATP 500 event on the 2023 ATP Tour and a WTA 1000 tournament on the 2023 WTA Tour.
 Both events were held at the Aviation Club Tennis Centre in Dubai, United Arab Emirates.
-The women's tournament took place from February 19 to 25, and the men's tournament from February 27 to March 4.
+The women's tournament took place from 19 to 25 February 2023, and the men's tournament from 27 February to 4 March 2023.